 Compared to most synthetic fibers, natural fibers are low-cost, are easier to handle, have good specific mechanical properties, and require only around 20–40% of the energy production.
 Using natural materials and modern construction techniques reduces construction waste and increases energy efficiency while promoting the concept of sustainability.
 (Dittenber et. al., 2012, p.
 1419)

 The use of hemp fibers can be used to help design aspects in the world of contemporary architecture, which has been restricted because of the boundaries of materials being used to date.
-Using the technology of digital fabrication will overcome this obstacle, allowing for more complicated designs to be completed.
+Using the technology of digital fabrication could overcome this obstacle, while also allowing for more complicated designs to be completed.
 Because the industry is moving into an era in which the environment has become an important issue, hemp fibers possessing many beneficial qualities could be used as a new material.

 1.4 Assumptions